ORBIT

 Key Contributions

 On this project, I lead a team of 4 engineers as the programming lead.
-This role included responsibilities such as organizing, assigning, and prioritizing tasks using Jira and reviewing pull requests on Github according to our style guide and documentation standards, in addition to my contributions as an engineer.
+This role included responsibilities such as organizing, assigning, and prioritizing tasks using Jira.
+I also reviewed pull requests on Github according to our style guide and documentation standards.
 I was the first point of contact when another team or the producer had a question involving programming or scope.

-As an engineer on this team, my first task was to create an editor tool for the designers to easily build and iterate on levels.
-I learned how to use Unity's GUI to create a custom editor window where designers could set the dimensions of the map and select the tile prefab the map should be built out of, and included 2 buttons designers could use to build and clear maps.
+My first task was to create an editor tool for the designers to easily build and iterate on levels.
+I learned how to use Unity's GUI to create a custom editor window where designers could set the dimensions of the map and select the tile prefab the map should be built out of.
+I included 2 buttons designers could use to build the map and clear it.
 This tool would automatically place each tile at the exact coordinates they needed to be at to speed up the level designer’s workflow.

 Photo of Tile Editor Script